HousenZhu/ECE1724_Project/README.md

    - Enable offline usage and lightweight CPU usage by implementing inference backends in Rust.
         - support GPU acceleration if achievable.
     - Support streaming (token-by-token) response display, while ensuring low latency.
-    - allow users to select different models at runtime (e.g., --model llama2) depending on task requirements.
+    - allow users to select different models at runtime (e.g., model llama2) depending on task requirements.
     - Implement error handling if a model is unavailable or fails to interact.
     - Ensure inference API works well for the agentic workflow and session manager to interact with models consistently.
     - Record the inference performance statistics (e.g., tokens per second) for debugging and optimization.